Bozdağ

 Bozdağ is a neighbourhood in the municipality and district of Ödemiş, İzmir Province, Turkey.
 Its population is 508 (2022).
 Before the 2013 reorganisation, it was a town (belde).
 It is at the east of the province on Bozdağ Mountains which it is named after.
 Distance to Ödemiş is 25 km.

 History

-Mount Bozdag is part of centeral Menderes Massif,ühich consists of high-grade gneisses formed in the Early Proterozoic (~1.8 - 2.5 billion years ago).
+Mount Bozdag is part of central Menderes Massif, which consists of high-grade gneisses formed in the Early Proterozoic (~1.8 - 2.5 billion years ago).

 The ancient name of Bozdağ was Tmolos.
 It was a border town of Lydian Kingdom in the 6th century BC.
 After it was plundered by Achaemenid Empire of Persia it lost its importance.

 Ibn Battuta visited the Sultan Muhammad, son of Aydin, at his summer retreat located here, spending 14 days.
 While there Ibn Battuta examined a "stone that fell from the sky".

 According to unclaimed reports, during Ottoman era, it was a summer residence of Mehmet II while he was still a prince (şehzade) governing in Manisa.

 In 1963 it was declared a township.